coreeng/core-platform-docs/content/app/configuration.md

 Let's say we have the following configuration properties:

-- _mode_ - a string value that configures some application behaviour
+- _MODE_ - a string value that configures some application behaviour
-- _databaseHostname_ - the location of the application's database
+- _DATABASE_HOSTNAME_ - the location of the application's database

 It's possible that in different environments you'll want to run the application in different modes and against different databases.